ropensci-archive/roweb2/content/blog/2018-11-29-codereview.md

 Finally, one useful note was that review in in-person meetings can make it more challenging to maintain a written record of changes compared to interactions via systems like GitHub.
 The team from NCEAS noted that they use GitHub issues as a note-taking system so that discussions would be recorded in the same place as on-line discussion, and Weecology used co-authored commits to record changes from pair-programming sessions.

 How does your group review code that accompanies a research project or manuscript?
-Have tried to implement any of these approaches after hearing about them here?
+Have you tried to implement any of these approaches after hearing about them here?
 Share your experience in the comments below.